I love to write articles about how to grow and care for various kinds of wonderful plants.

-Bougainvilleas grown in containers must have good conditions to thrive, which means they should have a mix which includes sand and some compost.
-Some place gravel in the mix so good drainage is ensured, as the major enemy of bougainvillea is too much water.
+Bougainvilleas grown in containers must have good conditions to thrive, which means they should have a mix that includes sand and some compost.
+Some gardeners place gravel in the mix so good drainage is ensured, as the major enemy of bougainvillea is too much water.
 They're especially susceptible to that in containers if they don't have good drainage.

 Be sure there are plenty of drainage holes in the bottom of the container to finish off the overall strategy of keeping the bougainvillea from getting too wet.
 It doesn't hurt to make a few more if you're unsure, as it'll hurt nothing to have a few more holes in the bottom of the container or pot.